wilsonmar/wilsonmar.github.io/_posts/2016-03-16-markdown-text-for-github-from-html.md

 `valign` (vertical alignment) is necessary to keep text at the top of boxes rather than centered vertically.

-However, some HTML tables were used in the early days of the internet were used to format an entire page.
-Such coding would need surgery to look well since tables are now intended to fit into a text column.

 ## Bold and italics in Tables

 CAUTION: Markdown coding are not processed within HTML tables.

-So within tables continue to bold with
+Within the sample table above, asterisks in `*Here*` are normally recognized as Markdown code to bold.

+So within HTML table code use HTML coding:

 {% highlight html %}
 <strong>emphasized</strong> rather than Markdown __emphasized__ or **emphasized**
 {% endhighlight %}

-which renders as:
+which renders the same:

 <strong>emphasized</strong> rather than Markdown __emphasized__ or **emphasized**